A degree preserving delta wye transformation with applications to 6-regular graphs and Feynman periods: -YY Equivalence Classes of 6-regular Graphs

 It would be interesting to consider defining $\Delta$-YY reducibility as equivalence to this triple-edged triangle graph.
 Unfortunately, we have been unable to characterize this equivalence class, its graphs have similar and interesting properties, but we have yet to find a property which characterizes the class.

-Another property that we observed in all equivalence classes containing a double edge graph which we have computed is that connections of size 1 always occur in cycles of connections of size 1.
-As expected from quantum field theory we observe no connections of size greater than 2 apart from the triple-edged triangle, since such graphs do not have convergent period.
+Another property that we observed in all equivalence classes containing a double-edged graph which we have computed is that connections of size 1 always occur in cycles where each connection in the cycle is a connection of size 1.
+For some intuition, consider a double-edged graph.
+Performing one YY-$\Delta$ transformation gives three connections of size 1 contained in the same 3-cycle, so the property holds.
+From here, any YY-$\Delta$ transformation either creates another such 3-cycle, or adds one edge to an existing connection of size 1.
+In this second case, let our existing cycle be the triangle on vertices $\{a, b, c\}$.
+The new YY-$\Delta$ transformation creates a new triangle on vertices $\{b, c, d\}$.
+The new edge $bc$ removes one connection of size 1 from our existing cycle, while the remaining new edges $bd$ and $cd$ give us two new connections of size 1, creating a 4-cycle $\{a, b, d, c, a\}$.
+Similarly, performing a $\Delta$-YY transformation on the double-edged graph will create the same cycles of connections of size 1.
+One can proceed inductively to see that the observation is logical.
+As expected from quantum field theory we observe no connections of size greater than 2 apart from the triple-edged triangle, since such graphs do not have a convergent period.

-One 3-regular Feynman graph of interest is the Mobius-Kantor graph.
-This graph is $7,21$ in the Borinsky, Schnetz list.
+One 3-regular Feynman graph of interest is the Mobius-Kantor graph shown in Figure \ref{fig:721MK}.
+This graph is $7,21$ in the Borinsky, Schnetz list \cite{BSphi3}.

 This is a graph of girth 6, and thus belongs to a finite equivalence class.
-This equivalence class has a unique maximal element, which is the double-edged Mobius-Kantor graph, and a unique minimal element, which is a simple graph.
+This equivalence class has a unique maximal element, which is the double-edged Mobius-Kantor graph, and a unique minimal element, which is a simple graph shown in Figure \ref{fig:721min}.

 Simple graphs do not appear in any infinite equivalence classes, which most of the $\phi^3$ Feynman graphs belong to, making them another interesting area of study, which we will look at in the next section.